 8.3 Real Estate Photography Pricing

-Consider your investment: Hardware (camera, lens, tripod, drone, etc.) and Software (or outsourcing).
+Consider your investment: Hardware (camera, lens, tripod, drone, etc.) and software (or outsourcing).
 A service menu is a great way to itemize pricing.
 Make sure you plan for the slow season as well.

-Remember, just like any other photography field, the real estate photography market is also saturated.
+Remember, just like any other photography field, the real estate photography business is also saturated.
 Price your services competitively, however, do not undercut your competition by a considerable margin as you may end up with an unsustainable business and a cheap/ low-quality tag.

 Real estate photography prices depend on the assignment.
 You can shoot a house for a realtor for $200-300 or do an architecture shoot for a real estate magazine for $2000.
-The quality of your work, relationships, networking and client references are a sure shot way to move upwards and become successful as a real estate photographer.
+The quality of your work, relationships, networking, and client references are a sure shot way to move upwards and become successful as a real estate photographer.